-Division of Parks and Wildlife Homepage - This page provides links to the activities of the CDOW in the function of managing the state wildlife species and public wildlife areas, regulating hunting and fishing activities, conducting research, wildlife education and providing technical assistance.
+Division of Parks and Wildlife Homepage - This page provides links to the activities of the CPW in the function of managing the state wildlife species and public wildlife areas, regulating hunting and fishing activities, conducting research, wildlife education and providing technical assistance.

 Fishing in Colorado - This web page provides links to a fishing conditions report, stream flows, and fishing with kids information among others.

-Gray Wolf Management - To prepare for any future wolf migrations into Colorado, the DOW has set up a multi-disciplinary work group that developed a draft Wolf Management Plan linked from this page plus other related documents to wolf management in other areas.
+Gray Wolf Management - To prepare for any future wolf migrations into Colorado, the CPW has set up a multi-disciplinary work group that developed a draft Wolf Management Plan linked from this page plus other related documents to wolf management in other areas.

 Habitat Partnership Program - This program is designed to help alleviate crop, rangeland forage and fence conflicts between big game animals and livestock on private and public lands through partnerships to resolve any conflicts.

 Hunting in Colorado - This web site includes links to hunting seasons, licensing deadlines, and hunter education information plus much more.